-In Brazil, the investment target is to obtain the consumer price index (inflation), plus six percent.
+At December 2013, in Brazil, the investment target is to obtain the consumer price index (inflation), plus six percent.
 Investment decisions are made to comply with this guideline insofar as the market conditions and available funds allow.

 On May 7, 2012, the President of Venezuela amended the Organic Law for Workers (LOTTT), which establishes a minimum level of social welfare benefits to which workers have a right when their labor relationship ends for whatever reason.
 This benefit is computed based on the last salary received by the worker and retroactive to June 19, 1997 for any employee who joined the Company prior to that date.
 For employees who joined the Company after June 19, 1997, the benefit is computed based on the date on which the employee joined the Company.
 An actuarial computation must be performed using the projected unit credit method to determine the amount of the labor obligations that arise.
 As a result of the initial calculation, there was an amount for Ps.
-381 to other expenses caption in the consolidated income statement reflecting past service costs during the year ended December 31, 2012 (See Note 19).
+381 included in the other expenses caption in the consolidated income statement reflecting past service costs during the year ended December 31, 2012 (see Note 19).

-In Mexico, the amounts and types of securities of the Company in related parties included in plan assets are as follows:
+In Mexico, the amounts and types of securities of the Company in related parties included in portfolio fund are as follows:

-December 31, 2013 December 31, 2012
+December 31, 2014 Dece ember 31, 2013

 Debt:

-BBVA Bancomer, S.A. de C.V.
-Ps Ps.
-1 10
+Cementos Mexicanos.
+S.A.B. de C.V.
+Ps.
+7 Ps. -

 Grupo Televisa, S.A.B. de C.V.
-3 3
+45 3

-Grupo Financiero Banorte, S.A.B. de C.V. - 8
+Grupo Financiero Banorte, S.A.B. de C.V.
+12 -

 El Puerto de Liverpool, S.A.B. de C.V.
 5 5

-Grupo Industrial Bimbo, S. A. B. de C. V. 3 3
+Grupo Industrial Bimbo, S.A.B. de C. V. 3 3

 Grupo Financiero Banamex, S.A.B. de C.V.
-22 í 21
+22

-Teléfonos de México, S.A. de C.V.
-4 -
+Teléfonos de México, S.A. de C.V. - 4

 Capital:

 Fomento Económico Mexicano, S.A.B. de C.V.
-85 7 0
+96 85

 Coca-Cola FEMSA, S.A.B. de C.V.
-19 8
+12 19

 Grupo Televisa, S.A.B. de C.V.
-3 1 0
+3

 Alfa, S.A.B. de C.V.
-4 5
+8 4

-Grupo Aeroportuario del Sureste, S.A.B. de C.V.
-1 8
+Grupo Aeroportuario del Sureste, S.A.B. de C.V. - 1

 Grupo Industrial Bimbo, S.A.B. de C.V.
+1

+The Coca-Cola Company 11 -

-1 -
+Gentera 7 -

-In Brazil, the amounts and types of securities of the Company in related parties included in plan assets are as follows:
+At December 31, 2013, in Brazil, the amounts and types of securities of the Company in related parties included in plan assets are as follows:

-Brazil Portfolio December 31 2013 December 31, 2012 Debt: HSBC - Sociedad de inversión Atuarial INPC (Brazil) Capital: Ps.
-383 Ps.
-485 HSBC - Sociedad de inversión Atuarial INPC (Brazil) 114 104
+Brazil Portfolio December 31, 2013 Debt: HSBC - Sociedad de inversión Atuarial INPC (Brazil) Capital: Ps.
+383 HSBC - Sociedad de inversión Atuarial INPC (Brazil) 114

-During the years ended December 31, 2013 and 2012, the Company did not make significant contributions to the plan assets and does not expect to make material contributions to the plan assets during the following fiscal year.
+During the years ended December 31, 2014 and 2013, the Company did not make significant contributions to the plan assets and does not expect to make material contributions to the plan assets during the following fiscal year.